anonymous3141/anonymous3141.github.io/index.md

 I take great interest in history and have occasionally wrote some stuff on it.
 - 30/1/2021 [The Edo period of Japan](https://anonymous3141.github.io/randomstuff/Edo%20japan.pdf) (includes insider jokes)

+### Things I've made

+- A website and quiz system for my old High School [here](https://github.com/Maths-Club).
+I really need to revamp this blog to be like the github pages I made for that one!